pelias/pelias/README.md

 ## Requirements

-First you need a postGIS-enabled PostgreSQL database with OpenStreetMap data, imported by [osm2pgsql](http://wiki.openstreetmap.org/wiki/Osm2pgsql).
+* PostgreSQL: You'll need a postGIS-enabled database with OpenStreetMap data, imported with [osm2pgsql](http://wiki.openstreetmap.org/wiki/Osm2pgsql).
+The import process expects certain fields, so you'll need to use the style file here: lib/pelias/config/osm2pgsql.style
+* Elasticsearch: Download and run the latest version of [Elasticsearch](http://www.elasticsearch.org/download/).
+This was built on version 0.90.8 and requires at least 0.90.3.
+* Redis: Install Redis in order to process background jobs during the indexing process.
+* Sidekiq: Used for background processing, you'll need to set up the background workers and optional web monitoring interface.
+Info [here](http://sidekiq.org/).

 Quattroshapes and Geonames are also required to build the index, as they provide the admin heirarchy.
-OpenStreetMap streets and address points are reverse geocoded into the admin heirarchy, and we ignore OpenStreetMap boundaries.
+You can download those via the rake tasks below.
+OpenStreetMap streets and address points are reverse geocoded into the admin heirarchy, and we ignore OpenStreetMap boundaries at the moment.

 ## Usage

+To get set up, run the following.
+Order is important in most cases.

     $ rake pelias:setup